The 2026 Guitar Buying Guide That Makes Choosing Easy

 - No Pickup

-The Yamaha FG800J is a fresh addition to Yamaha’s FG Series, offering a timeless design, reliable performance, and affordability.
-Its traditional dreadnought body, solid spruce top, and nato back and sides with a glossy finish make it a top pick for beginners.
+The Yamaha FG800J is a great entry in Yamaha’s FG Series, offering a classic look, solid build, and an affordable price.
+Its dreadnought body, solid spruce top, and nato back and sides make it an easy pick for beginners.

 Bass Guitar